${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Bonahon-Wong quantum trace

 \vs

-We now briefly introduce Allegretti-Kim's idea \cite{AK} of using the Bonahon-Wong quantum trace to obtain a solution to the quantum ordering problem discussed in \S\ref{subsec:deformation_quantization}.
-Consider a $\mathcal{P}$-knot $\gamma$ in a triangulable generalized marked surface $(\Sigma,\mathcal{P})$; that is, $\gamma$ is a simple loop in the surface $\frak{S}=\Sigma\setminus\mathcal{P}$.
+We now briefly introduce Allegretti and Kim's idea \cite{AK} of using the Bonahon-Wong quantum trace to obtain a solution to the quantum ordering problem discussed in \S\ref{subsec:deformation_quantization}.
+Consider a $\mathcal{P}$-knot $\gamma$ in a triangulable generalized marked surface $(\Sigma,\mathcal{P})$, that is, $\gamma$ is a simple loop in the surface $\frak{S}=\Sigma\setminus\mathcal{P}$.
 Suppose that $\gamma$ is not a contractible loop.
-Then $\gamma$ represents a nontrivial element $[\gamma]$ of $\pi_1(\frak{S})$, say, if we choose a basepoint.
+Then $\gamma$ represents a nontrivial element $[\gamma]$ of $\pi_1(\frak{S})$, say, if we choose a basepoint and an orientation.
 Given any point $\rho$ of the Teichm\"uller space $\mathcal{T}(\Sigma,\mathcal{P})$ defined by eq.\eqref{eq:Teichmuller_space}, one considers the monodromy $\rho([\gamma])$, which is an element of ${\rm PSL}(2,\mathbb{R})$ defined up to conjugation in ${\rm PSL}(2,\mathbb{R})$; then $| {\rm trace}(\rho([\gamma])) |$, the absolute value of the trace of this monodromy, is a well-defined real number.
 This provides a smooth function $\mathbb{I}(\gamma)$ on $\mathcal{X}^+(\Sigma,\mathcal{P})$, whose value at each point $(\rho,O)$ is defined to be $| {\rm trace}(\rho([\gamma])) |$.
 It turns out that, for {\em any} chosen ideal triangulation $\Delta$ of $(\Sigma,\mathcal{P})$, the function $\mathbb{I}(\gamma)$ is a (positive-)integer-coefficient Laurent polynomial in the square-roots $X_e^{1/2}$ of the exponentiated shear coordinate functions of edges $e$ of $\Delta$.
-Based on these functions which naturally arise geometrically, Fock and Goncharov \cite{FG06} proposed a basis of the ring of all universally Laurent functions, i.e. functions that are Laurent polynomials in the (square-roots of the) exponentiated shear coordinate functions for every ideal triangulation, where this basis is enumerated by `(even) integral laminations' on the surface $\frak{S}$, which are multicurves with integer weights subject to certain condition.
-For a proof that this basis indeed spans all universally Laurent functions, see \cite{FG06} \cite{Shen} \cite{GHK15}.
+Based on these functions, which naturally arise geometrically, Fock and Goncharov \cite{FG06} proposed a basis of the ring of all universally Laurent functions, i.e. functions that are Laurent polynomials in the exponentiated shear coordinate functions (resp. in their square-roots) for every ideal triangulation, where this basis is enumerated by ``even integral laminations" (resp. ``integral laminations") on the surface $\frak{S}$, which are multicurves with integer weights subject to certain conditions.
+For a proof that this basis indeed spans all universally Laurent functions, see \cite{FG06,GHK15,Shen}.
 One can view a simple loop $\gamma$ as a special example of an integral lamination.
-In order to construct a quantum version $\wh{\mathbb{I}}^\omega(\gamma)$ that deforms the classical function $\mathbb{I}(\gamma)$, we first lift the curve $\gamma$ living in the surface $\frak{S}$ to a tangle in the 3d manifold $\frak{S}\times(-1,1)$, the thickening of $\frak{S}$. \begin{definition} Let $(\Sigma,\mathcal{P})$ be a generalized marked surface.
+In order to construct a quantum version $\wh{\mathbb{I}}^\omega(\gamma)$ that deforms the classical function $\mathbb{I}(\gamma)$, we first lift the curve $\gamma$ living in the surface $\frak{S}$ to a tangle in the 3-dimensional manifold $\frak{S}\times(-1,1)$, the thickening of $\frak{S}$. \begin{definition} Let $(\Sigma,\mathcal{P})$ be a generalized marked surface.
 Let $\gamma$ be a simple closed curve in $\frak{S}=\Sigma\setminus\mathcal{P}$, i.e. a closed $\mathcal{P}$-link in $\Sigma$.

 \vs

 Denote by $K^c_\gamma$ the tangle in $\frak{S} \times(-1,1)$ obtained as the lift of $\gamma$ at a constant elevation $c\in (-1,1)$ with upward vertical framing everywhere.
 We call $K^c_\gamma$ a \ul{\em constant-elevation lift} of $\gamma$.
 We may denote $K^c_\gamma$ by $K_\gamma$ without specifying $c$. \end{definition} Note that $K_\gamma$ is well-defined up to isotopy, for a given $\gamma$.
 An easy observation: \begin{lemma} A closed tangle $K$ in $\frak{S} \times (-1,1)$ is isotopic to a tangle whose tangle diagram in $\Sigma$ has no crossing at all if and only if $K$ is isotopic to a constant-elevation lift $K_\gamma$ of a simple closed curve $\gamma$ in $\Sigma\setminus\mathcal{P}$. $ $ \end{lemma}